phongphanmage/Magento-2-Change-Customer-Status/README.md

-#Magento 2 Module - Allow Activate/Deactivate Customers
+#Magento 2 Module - Allow to Activate/Deactivate Customers by MassActions on customer grid.